Monodromy groups of Lagrangian tori in the symplectic 4-space: Abstract

 \section{Abstract}

 We determine the Lagrangian monodromy group $\cL(T)$ and the smooth monodromy group $\cS(T)$ of a Clifford torus $T$ in $\R^4$.
 We show that $\cL(T)$ is isomorphic to the infinite dihedral group, and $\cS(T)$ is generated by three reflections.
 We give explicit formulas for both groups.
-We apply these results to show that, if a Lagrangian torus is smoothly isotopic to a Clifford torus, the smooth isotopy can be chosen to be homologically Lagrangian, i.e., matching the corresponding Maslov classes at both ends.
+We also show that if a Lagrangian torus is smoothly isotopic to a Clifford torus then the smooth isotopy can be chosen to be Lagrangian outside of a disc.

 [section] [theo]{Condition} [theo]{Definition} [theo]{Example} [theo]{Lemma} [theo]{Corollary}

 [theo]{Proposition} [theo]{Remark} [theo]{Notation} [theo]{Fact}